-• Cordova Ice Worm Festival (Cordova): The truth is, ice worms do exist.
+- Cordova Ice Worm Festival (Cordova): The truth is, ice worms do exist.
 Really.
 This winter carnival celebrates them in February.
 The highlight is the traditional annual march of the ice worm (a costume with dozens of feet sticking out) down the main street.
 See p.
-332.
+333.

 - Midnight Sun Baseball Game (Fairbanks): For more than 100 years they have played a baseball game without lights that doesn't begin until 10:30pm on the longest day of the year.
 See p.
+389.

-388. - Bering Sea Ice Golf Classic (Nome): The greens are AstroTurf, as the sea ice won't support a decent lawn in mid-March.
+- Bering Sea Ice Golf Classic (Nome):

+The greens are AstroTurf, as the sea ice won't support a decent lawn in mid-March.
 Hook a drive and you could end up spending hours wandering among the pressure ridges, but you must play the ball as it lies.
 See p.
+455.

-454. - Polar Bear Swim (Nome): This swim in the frigid Bering Sea takes place in late June, but only if the sea ice has opened up sufficiently to provide enough liquid water.
+- Polar Bear Swim (Nome): This swim

+in the frigid Bering Sea takes place in

+late June, but only if the sea ice has

+opened up sufficiently to provide

+enough liquid water.
 See p.
-454. - Pillar Mountain Golf Classic (Kodiak): The course is 1 hole, par is 70, and elevation gain is 1,400 feet.
+455.